 In her speech, Editor-in-Chief of the newspaper Pham Thi Thanh Huyen said that Vietnam's current legal regulations on participation in peacekeeping operations have some limitations and need to be supplemented, updated and adjusted to suit changes in the world and practical needs of peacekeeping missions.

-Other delegates attributed limitations and shortcomings during the implementation of peacekeeping missions to the shortage of mechanisms, policies, and inadequate legal framework that have not met the reality of U.N. peacekeeping operations as well as the lack of consistency in legal documents on U.N. peacekeeping operations.
+Other delegates attributed limitations and shortcomings during the implementation of peacekeeping missions to the shortage of mechanisms, policies, and inadequate legal corridor that have not met the reality of U.N. peacekeeping operations as well as the lack of consistency in legal documents on U.N. peacekeeping operations.
 Some shared difficulties and challenges that peacekeepers encountered during task performance.

 leftcenterrightdel